 Table 1: Percentages will be converted to minimum letter-grades using this scale.
-Note that marks will not be rounded (i.e., 69.9% is less than 70% and is thus a C+).
-Minimum letter-grade here refers to the lowest letter-grade that will be assigned on the basis of your objective performance; however, higher letter-grades may be assigned at the discretion of the instructor.
+Note that marks will not be rounded (i.e., 69.9% is less than 70% and is thus a C+.
+70% is, of course, a B-).
+Minimum letter-grade here refers to the lowest letter-grade that will be assigned on the basis of your objective performance; however, higher letter-grades may be assigned at the discretion of the instructor as noted in the text of the outline.
+Note that this does not mean that I will round your grade up because you really, really, really want a higher mark-so don't ask.